-Young, old, male, female, men with mustaches and beards, women with hats, people wearing glasses, mail carriers, crying babies, toddlers, young children, teenagers, boys on skateboards, delivery people, people in uniform, people with backpacks, people with umbrellas, people on motorcycles, neighborhood children, in-line skaters, people in costume, joggers.
+Young, old, male, female, men with mustaches and beards, women with hats, people wearing glasses, mail carriers, crying babies, toddlers, young children, teenagers, boys on skateboards, delivery people, people in uniform, people wearing hats, people on motorcycles, neighborhood children, joggers.
 Try to meet as many different types of people as possible!

-Pile of leaves!
-Bubble wrap, grates, grass, dirt, pavement, rocks, rubber mats, wood chips, slick floors, wet floors, cement, bricks, snow, sand, weeds, soft cloths, hardwood, linoleum, bridges, water, mud, logs...
+Bubble wrap, grass, dirt, pavement, rocks, rubber mats, wood chips, wet floors, cement, bricks, sand, weeds, soft cloths, hardwood, linoleum, bridges, water, mud, logs...

 Some experiences must, of course, occur after the puppy is 16 weeks of age, due to risk of infectious diseases.

 Handle your puppy daily, touching him from nose to tail.
-Touch his ears, toes, teeth, clip his nails, brush his hair.
-This will help him when you have to visit the vet's office too!
+Touch his ears, toes, teeth, clipping nails every 3 days, brushing fur.
+This will help your puppy when you have to visit the vet's office or groomer.

 Start out quietly and then increase the level, while reassuring that it is OK.
 Ideally, show your puppy the item when it is turned off, to allow them to gain confidence and reassurance that it is nothing to be afraid of.
 After your puppy’s body language has improved, then you can turn it on.
-Make sure he gets used to household sounds like the vacuum cleaner, hairdryer, smoke alarm, electric shaver, the TV, loud music, knocking, the garbage disposal, sirens, fireworks, thunder, lawnmower, blender, airplanes, popping balloon, food processor, air brakes on a big truck, horns, New Year’s noisemakers, washer/dryer, loud speaker, bull horn, musical instruments, alarm clock, etc.
+Make sure he gets used to household sounds like the vacuum cleaner, hairdryer, smoke alarm, electric shaver, the TV, loud music, knocking, the garbage disposal, sirens, fireworks, thunder, lawnmower, blender, airplanes, popping balloon, food processor, air brakes on a big truck, washer/dryer, loud speaker, horn, alarm clock, etc.

 Copyright © 2018 Suncoast Goldens - All Rights Reserved.